-The service, first introduced in spring 2007, has been progressively enhanced on the basis of farmer feedback and the service for spring 2017 incorporated the most recent suggestions.
+The service, first introduced in spring 2007, had a significant revamp in 2018.
+It has been progressively enhanced on the basis of farmer feedback and the service for spring 2018 incorporated the most recent suggestions.

 Criteria used in the advice include; avoidance of inbreeding, minimization of risk from lethal genes and maximization of future profits from the resulting progeny.
 The information is provided to the farmer, the farmer's breeding adviser(s) and is downloaded to the handheld computers used by AI technicians.